 Beverly Hills, Bel-Air, Malibu, and North Montana are some of the most expensive neighborhoods of Los Angeles.
 Places like Santa Monica and Venice are famous for their entertainment.

-The cost of living in San Diego is approximately 6% higher than the average of California itself.
+The cost of living in San Diego is approximately 6% higher than the average in California itself.
 The unemployment rate is 8%.

 This city is also home to the largest naval fleet in the world.
-But of late, this city located on the west coast is seeing a rush of lower-earning residents seeking affordable housing at Riverside County and Phoenix.
+But of late, this city on the west coast is seeing a rush of lower-earning residents seeking affordable housing in Riverside County and Phoenix.

 Oakland is like the Bermuda Triangle, surrounded in one corner by the San Francisco Bay Area, another by San Francisco, and the third corner by the booming tech scene of Silicon Valley.

 This port city is said to have more greenery than San Francisco but yet close to Silicon Valley.
-The cost of living averages 54% above that of the national average.
+The cost of living averages 54% above the national average.

 Median home prices are around $700,000, while rents average $2,930 in Oakland.
 Compared to nearby San Jose, Oakland is said to have high-cost rentals.

-If income is compared to the overall cost of living at Oakland, it is one of the most affordable cities in the USA.
+If income is compared to Oakland’s overall cost of living, it is one of the most affordable cities in the USA.

 Boston is famous for the historic “Boston Tea Party”; it is the second most expensive city to buy a house in the USA.

 Having an average city population of 695,926, the median home price costs $644,000, and it is said to be the fifth most expensive for rentals, with rents averaging $3,434.